-There are approximately 100,000 arrests per year in Houston; 1.6 million total over the years we have OIS data.
+There are approximately 1,000,000 arrests per year in Houston; 16 million total over the years we have OIS data.
 If the data were more systematically collected, the tasks of creating potential risk sets would be straightforward.
 Data in HPD is the opposite - most of it is narrative reports in the form of unstructured blocks of text that one can link to alternative HPD data with unique case IDs.19

-We sample case IDs from five arrest categories which are more likely to contain incidence in which lethal force was justified: attempted capital murder of a public safety officer, aggravated assault on a public safety officer, resisting arrest, evading arrest, and interfering in arrest.20 This process narrowed the set of relevant arrests to 16,000 total, between 2000 and 2015.
-We randomly sampled five percent of these arrest records and manually coded 290 variables per arrest record.
-This process took between 30 and 45 minutes per record to manually keypunch and includes variables related to specific locations for calls, incidents, and arrests, suspect behavior, suspect mental health, suspect injuries, officer use of force, and officer injuries resulting from the encounter.
+We randomly sampled ten percent of case IDs by year from five arrest categories which are more likely to contain incidence in which lethal force was justified: attempted capital murder of a public safety officer, aggravated assault on a public safety officer, resisting arrest, evading arrest, and interfering in arrest.20 This process narrowed the set of relevant arrests to 16,000 total, between 2000 and 2015.
+Then we randomly sampled ten percent of these arrest records by year and manually coded 290 variables per arrest record.
+It took between 30 and 45 minutes per record to manually keypunch and include variables related to specific locations for calls, incidents, and arrests, suspect behavior, suspect mental health, suspect injuries, officer use of force, and officer injuries resulting from the encounter.

-These data are merged with data on officer demographics and suspect's previous arrest history to produce a comprehensive incident-level dataset on interactions between police and civilians in which lethal force may have been justified.
+These data were merged with data on officer demographics and suspect's previous arrest history to produce a comprehensive incident-level dataset on interactions between police and civilians in which lethal force may have been justified.